Scalable quantum eraser for superconducting integrated circuits: Effective Hamiltonian and robustness against resilient states

 In the regime where the effective dynamics break down, i.e., when $|\Delta_n| \sim g_\mathrm{qc}$, we must consider the full original Hamiltonian to explore the potential existence of dark states, paying particular attention to the interaction part $\hat{H}_{\mathrm{qc}}$.
 By calculating the evolution of the state $\ket{\Psi_{\phi}} = \ket{\psi_{\phi}}_{q_{1}q_{2}}\ket{0}_{q_{0}c_{1}c_{2}r}$ through the expression $\hat{H}\ket{\Psi_{\phi}}$, it becomes clear that only the term $\hat{H}_{\mathrm{qc}}\ket{\Psi_{\phi}}$ will be non-zero.
 In fact, this term gives

-As previously noted in the effective dynamics, if$\phi = \pi$, the last term in Eq. \eqref{SM:Eq. trapped states 1}, which results from the interaction between the working qubits and the resetting head, vanishes.
-Consequently, the evolution of $\ket{\Psi_{\phi=\pi}}$ leads to a state proportional to $\left[\ket{10}_{c_{1}c_{2}}-\ket{01}_{c_{1}c_{2}}\right]\ket{0}_{q_{1}q_{2}q_{0}r}$.
+As previously noted in the effective dynamics, if $\phi = (2n+1)\pi$, $n\in \Zmath$, the last term in Eq. \eqref{SM:Eq. trapped states 1}, which results from the interaction between the working qubits and the resetting head, vanishes.
+Consequently, the evolution of $\ket{\Psi_{\phi}}$ leads to a state proportional to $\left[\ket{10}_{c_{1}c_{2}}-\ket{01}_{c_{1}c_{2}}\right]\ket{0}_{q_{1}q_{2}q_{0}r}$.
 This state, arising from the hopping terms in the interaction between the working qubits and their respective couplers, can be further evolved through a similar calculation, yielding

-Therefore, if the initial state of the system is (or evolves into) $\ket{\Psi_{\phi=\pi}}$, the population remains trapped in the working qubits and couplers, leaving the resetting head unpopulated.
+Therefore, if the initial state of the system is (or evolves into) $\ket{\Psi_{\phi}}$, with $\phi = (2n+1)\pi$, $n\in \Zmath$, the population remains trapped in the working qubits and couplers, leaving the resetting head unpopulated.
 As a result, the resetting process will not be achieved.

 By analyzing Eqs. \eqref{SM:Eq. trapped states 1} and \eqref{SM:Eq. trapped states 2}, it is not immediately clear that adjusting the frequencies of the couplers will result in satisfactory resetting because of the lack of them in the previous equations.
-However, this achievement is more readily observed through the effective dynamics, and it is corroborated by the results in the main text, where we simulate the dynamics for the state $\ket{\Psi_{\phi=\pi}}$ considering the full Hamiltonian and perform the resetting successfully.
+However, this achievement is more readily observed through the effective dynamics, and it is corroborated by the results in the main text, where we simulate the dynamics for the state $\ket{\Psi_{\phi}}$, with $\phi = (2n+1)\pi$, $n\in \Zmath$, considering the full Hamiltonian and perform the resetting successfully.

 This collective phenomenon may be observed in other models, such as those discussed in Refs.~\cite{Collective_effects_qubit_reset, Patent}, since they exhibit a similar configuration to the system studied here, which involves two systems coupled to a shared third system.
-Nevertheless, this discussion has not been addressed before within the context of the resetting process, likely because it is challenging to identify the specific states that exhibit these novel behaviors despite the concerns and the need to bypass them.
+However, this discussion has not been addressed before in the context of the resetting process, probably because it is challenging to identify the specific states that exhibit these novel behaviors despite concerns and the need to bypass them to achieve robust devices, that is, devices capable of resetting any state.